What Is PACER? A Beginner’s Guide to Federal Court Records

 Federal criminal prosecutions are accessible through PACER, subject to sealing or redaction in some cases.
 Federal crimes include drug trafficking, tax fraud, wire fraud, securities fraud, organized crime, weapons offenses, and national security matters.

 Criminal dockets show charges filed, plea history, trial proceedings, sentencing, and appeals.
-For high-profile federal cases, PACER often contains extensive documentation including government exhibits and sentencing memoranda.
+High-profile federal cases often contain extensive documentation including government exhibits and sentencing memoranda that describe the subject’s financial history, associates, and conduct in significant detail.

 Bankruptcy Filings

-Bankruptcy records are among the most information-rich documents in the entire public records system because they require complete financial disclosure under oath.
-A bankruptcy filing generally places that disclosure into the public court record, subject to sealing or redaction rules in specific cases.
+Bankruptcy records are among the most information-rich documents in the public record system because they require complete financial disclosure under oath.
+A bankruptcy filing places that disclosure into the public court record, subject to sealing rules in specific cases.

 Bankruptcy schedules typically contain: